The Bahamas-based crypto exchange FTX could soon develop its own stablecoin, according to the firm’s chief executive, Sam Bankman-Fried.

 During the interview, Bankman-Fried also expresses optimism about FTX’s metrics and potential to grow.

 “We have excellent numbers.
-We do six times more volume than Coinbase while we have 20 times less users… When you look at these numbers, you can see that there is a lot of potential.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+We do six times more volume than Coinbase while we have 20 times less users… When you look at these numbers, you can see that there is a lot of potential.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action